RajkumarGara/Homebridge-Pi/README.md

 ## Features
 1. It supports light and window covering accessories.
 2. Number of accessories can be configured.
-(Refer to `Configure the Plugin` in [Unpublished Plugin](#Adding-unpublished-plugin-to-the-Homebridge) section).
+(Refer to `Configure the Plugin` section in [Unpublished Plugin](#Adding-unpublished-plugin-to-the-Homebridge)).
 3. Homebridge sends LMDI-100, Mechonet commands to the pico-w through TCP.
 4. Individual lights on/off.
 5. Individual light brightness control from 0 to 100%.